Absolute Combinatorial Game Theory

-As mentioned in the introduction, combinatorial games have two players, usually called \textit{Left} (female) and \textit{Right} (male\footnote{After Louise and Richard Guy}) who move alternately.
-Both players have perfect information, and there are no chance devices.
-Thus these are games of pure strategy with no hidden information and no randomness.
-The games are commonly represented by a rooted (finite or infinite) tree, with two types of edges (Left and Right), called the `game tree'.
-The nodes are positions that can be reached during the play of the game, the edges represent the possible moves, and the root is the present position.
-The \textit{rank} of a game is the depth of the game tree (see also Definition~\ref{def:recur}).
+The two players are usually called \textit{Left} (female) and \textit{Right} (male),\footnote{After Louise and Richard Guy, who contributed so much to this field.}.
+We distinguish between the set of Left-options, those positions that Left can reach in one move, and similarly the set of Right-options, denoted by $\GL$ and $\GR$ respectively.
+Any game $G$ can be represented by two such sets and we use the standard recursive definition of a game, $G=\cgs{\GL}{\GR}$.
+The games are commonly represented by a rooted (finite or infinite) tree, with two types of edges (Left and Right slanting respectively), called the `game tree'.
+The nodes are positions that can be reached during play, the edges represent the possible moves, and the root is the current position.
 The children of a node are all the positions that can be reached in one move and these are called the \textit{options}.
-We distinguish between the left-options, those positions that Left can reach in one move, and the right-options, denoted by $\GL$ and $\GR$ respectively.
-Any game $G$ can be represented by two such lists and we write $G=\cgs{\GL}{\GR}$.

-Here we restrict attention to those game trees for which each position has a finite number of options and where the rank is finite (sometimes called short combinatorial games).
-Thus, $G$ can be expanded in terms of elements of its \emph{terminal} positions (those positions with an empty set of options).
+We restrict attention to those game trees for which each node, a.k.a {\em follower} has a finite number of edges (options) and where any, not necessarily alternating, play sequence is finite; this is sometimes called the class of {\em short} combinatorial games.
+Thus, any such game can be expanded in terms of elements of its \emph{terminal} positions.